Capital One: Expansion into retail banking (2005–present)

 In 2005 Capital One became the first monoline credit card issuer to buy a bank, as it entered into retail banking by acquiring Hibernia National Bank.
 It purchased the New Orleans, Louisiana-based Hibernia for $4.9 billion in cash and stock.
 It acquired Melville, New York-based North Fork Bank for $13.2 billion in cash and stock in 2006.
 The acquisition of retail banks greatly reduced its dependency on the credit-card business alone.
-It acquired Netspend, a marketer of prepaid debit cards, for $700 million in 2007.
+It briefly considered acquiring Netspend, a marketer of prepaid debit cards, for $700 million in 2007, but the deal was not ultimately completed.

-During the 2007 subprime mortgage financial crisis, Capital One closed its mortgage platform, GreenPoint Mortgage, due in part to investor pressures.
-The U.S. Securities and Exchange Commission criticized Capital One's conduct during the crisis, claiming that they understated auto loan losses during the financial crisis of 2007–2008.
-In 2013, Capital One paid $3.5 million to settle the case, but was not required to directly address the allegations of wrongdoing.
-In 2008, Capital One received an investment of $3.56 billion from the United States Treasury as a result of the Troubled Asset Relief Program.
-On June 17, 2009, Capital One completed the repurchase of the stock the company issued to the U.S. Treasury paying a total of $3.67 billion, resulting in a profit of over $100 million to the U.S. Treasury.
+In 2008, Capital One debuted their blue and red "swoosh" logo, and underwent a $13 billion marketing campaign in the following years.
+The similarity of Credit One Bank's logo and the Capital One logo caused confusion among consumers, with many not realizing they were separate companies.
+Credit One Bank adopted their black and blue "swoosh" logo in 2006.

 In February 2009, Capital One acquired Chevy Chase Bank for $520 million in cash and stock.

 In January 2011, Capital One acquired Canada-based Hudson's Bay Company's private credit card portfolio from Synchrony Financial, then known as GE Financial.